TRDan6577/AlbumAesthetics/README.md

 `python albumAesthetics.py "scanner"`

 and it will go through all of your folders and place the appropriate album art in each one.
-Additionally, it looks to see if you already have an image downloaded with this program in your directory before downloading another one.
+Additionally, it looks to see if you already have an image downloaded (.jpg, .png, .gif, .jpeg) in your directory before downloading another one.
 This means if you add a couple songs to your library, albumAesthetics won't redownload ALL of your images again - only the new ones.
 Don't feel like moving your program to your music directory?
 Do: